some-alt

 Let us recall that following the decision of the City Council session, it is planned to disconnect more than 1,000 buildings from centralized heating in different areas of Dnipro over the next two years.

-Thermal power generation Over the course of the week, DTEK Dnipro Grids restored electricity to 81,300 homes in the Dnipropetrovsk region after the attacks
+Thermal power generation Over the course of two days, DTEK Dnipro Grids energy workers restored electricity to 67 settlements, de-energized by the enemy

-Thermal power generation DTEK Grids DSO restored electricity to more than 368,000 homes in the capital and four regions over the course of the week
+Thermal power generation DTEK Grids DSO restored electricity to more than 807,000 homes in four regions over the course of the week

-Thermal power generation Over the course of two days, DTEK Dnipro Grids energy workers restored electricity to 53,600 families in the region
+Thermal power generation Attacks on the power facilities: over the course of the day, DTEK Dnipro Grids energy workers restored electricity to 85 settlements in the region